villhei/elixirtut/elixir_web/app/chapters/data_structures.md

 [5, 4, 3, 2, 1]
 ```

 The module [Enum](http://elixir-lang.org/docs/stable/elixir/Enum.html) comes with handful of helpful functions for working with lists.
-Here we apply the `Enum.reverse/1` function for the list `[1,2,3,4,5]` and unsprisingly we receive a reversed copy of the list.
+Here we apply the `Enum.reverse/1` function for the list `[1,2,3,4,5]` and unsurprisingly we receive a reversed copy of the list.

 ```elixir
 iex(4)> 3 in [1,2,3,4,5]